OWASP/owasp-mastg/tests/0x06d-Testing-Data-Storage/MASTG-TEST-0054.md

 ## Static Analysis

-To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code, requested permissions and check for any known vulnerabilities (see ["Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)"](../../Document/0x06i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries-mstg-code-5)).
+To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code, requested permissions and check for any known vulnerabilities.

 All data that's sent to third-party services should be anonymized to prevent exposure of PII (Personal Identifiable Information) that would allow the third party to identify the user account.
 No other data (such as IDs that can be mapped to a user account or session) should be sent to a third party.